tairasoul/YADMB/README.md

 if you encounter any problems or have any suggestions, open an issue.

-if you want a different, probably more stable music bot, check out [jagrosh's music bot](https://github.com/jagrosh/MusicBot)

-it's easier to use/setup than this one, and works better out of the box (havent tested it much so im not sure, but it works well) imo

-also, turns out there's another bot called [YADMB](https://github.com/TheTipo01/YADMB) made by [TheTipo01](https://github.com/TheTipo01) and made with golang instead of ts.

-go check it out!

 the queue system this uses is custom and.. fairly different from other queue systems i've seen

 instead of simply being an array of name-url objects (atleast what i used in my initial version), it's basically a queue of mini-queues